Mara-Amicucci-Analytics/Power-BI-order-management-dashboard/README.md

         ↓
 OB3
 ```
-This allowed the business to start managing Lightning orders without waiting for the full Snowflake data pipeline to be completed.

-The transformation and ownership logic were rebuilt mainly in **Power BI and Power Query**.
+This hybrid approach allowed me to deliver OB3 quickly while reusing proven components from OB2.

+It also demonstrated that the original OB2 structure was **scalable and reusable**, as the installation and site survey logic could be carried forward into the new solution rather than rebuilt from scratch.

-Once the required data becomes available in Snowflake, the SharePoint-based source will be replaced while keeping the reporting logic and dashboard structure largely unchanged.
+Once the required Salesforce Lightning data is fully available in Snowflake, the SharePoint source can be replaced while keeping most of the reporting and business logic unchanged.

-OB2 and OB3 currently run alongside each other.
-Once the migration to Salesforce Lightning is complete, OB2 will eventually be retired.

-OB3 was an **interim solution designed around a real business urgency**, rather than SharePoint being the preferred architecture.

 ---